 North Carolina Community Schools Coalition, Inc.

-SRCUACS, in collaboration with all NCCSC partners, is in the process of securing and sustaining funding to support improving academic, mental health, and physical health outcomes for children across North Carolina.
+SRCUACS, in collaboration with all NCCSC partners, secured U.S. Department of Education funding to support improving academic, mental health, and physical health outcomes for children across North Carolina.